LorianSchweikert/DeNovo_Transcriptome/trim-seqs.md

    AVGQUAL:20 \
    MINLEN:50
 ```
-I used ```cd``` to change folders.

 ### Description of the parameters:
 - PE :: the input data are paired-end reads
 - -threads 4 :: four CPUs (threads) are used
 - -phred33 :: score value of data required for trimming step
 - input name of the forward reads fileinput name of the reverse reads file
-output name of the trimmed and paired forward file
+- output name of the trimmed and paired forward file
-output name of the trimmed and unpaired forward file
+- output name of the trimmed and unpaired forward file
-output name of the trimmed and reverse forward file
+- output name of the trimmed and reverse forward file
-output name of the trimmed and reverse forward file
+- output name of the trimmed and reverse forward file
-ILLUMINACLIP:file:2:30:7 :: fasta file of adapter sequences to trim
+- ILLUMINACLIP:file:2:30:7 :: fasta file of adapter sequences to trim
-2 :: seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed
+- 2 :: seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed
-30 :: palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment
+- 30 :: palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment
-7 :: simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read
+- 7 :: simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read
-LEADING:20 :: trim bases from start of the read with a quality < 20
+- LEADING:20 :: trim bases from start of the read with a quality < 20
-TRAILING:20 :: trim bases from end of the read with a quality < 20
+- TRAILING:20 :: trim bases from end of the read with a quality < 20
-SLIDINGWINDOW:4:20 :: using a 4-base window, remove the last base if average quality < 2
+- SLIDINGWINDOW:4:20 :: using a 4-base window, remove the last base if average quality < 2
-AVGQUAL:20 :: remove the entire read if the average quality is < 20
+- AVGQUAL:20 :: remove the entire read if the average quality is < 20
-MINLEN:50 :: remove reads less than 50 bases after quality trimming
+- MINLEN:50 :: remove reads less than 50 bases after quality trimming